shreyashk09/JupyterLabSpark/README.md

 <br /><br />
 **3. Summarising and presenting Spark Applications’ Context**
 <br />
-&nbsp;&nbsp;The extensions summarises the fetched spark clusters’ and their metadata, which the user could directly copy from, to get connected to their choice of spark application.
+&nbsp;&nbsp;The extensions summarises the fetched spark clusters’ metadata, which user can directly copy, to get connected to the spark application of their choice.
 <br /><br />
 **4. Rendering Applications Spark UI of choice**
 <br />
-	&nbsp;&nbsp;Another main feature is to provide access to the SparksUI for monitoring, of any application on the local system or even of  the remote system, on the extension itself.
+	&nbsp;&nbsp;Another main feature is to provide access to monitor any application of the SparksUI on the extension, on a local system or even on a remote system.
 The extensions Web-Scraps the SparkUI and forward-proxy all the inherited links to the extension’s base URI so that it can be IFramed on the extension itself.
 <br />
 <br />
 ## System Components:
 * **Dynamic Interactive UI:**
-&nbsp;&nbsp;Pardon me for the present UI.
-The UI so far, dynamically manages to handle IFrame window resolution based upon user access.<br />
+&nbsp;&nbsp;Pardon me for the present UI =D. The UI dynamically manages to handle IFrame window resolution based upon user access.<br />
 * **Server Extension for programmatic APIs :**
-&nbsp;&nbsp;This enables us to render a  python package that sustains all the programmed scripts and web-scraping using  Request Handlers like tornado.
-Reduces complexity on JS. <br />
+&nbsp;&nbsp;TThis enables us to render a  python package that sustains all the programmed scripts and scrapes web using  Request Handlers like tornado to reduces complexity on JS. <br />
-* **IFrames with Proxy Server by WebScrapping** &nbsp;&nbsp;In order to render a webapp directly onto the widget and provide the embedded links of the webapp, WebScrapping enables developers to proxy forward them and customise the webapp. <br />
+* **IFrames with Proxy Server by WebScrapping** &nbsp;&nbsp;In order to render a webapp directly onto the widget and provide the embedded links of the webapp, WebScrapping enables developers to proxy forward them for customising the webapp. <br />
 * **Pyspark for python - spark cluster programmatic Integration**<br />
 * **Spark Cluster deployment**

 ## Showcasing Prerequisites :
 **Time Series:**<br />
-&nbsp;00:00 &nbsp;Pyspark to python environment for python spark programmatic apis<br />
+&nbsp;00:00 &nbsp;Pyspark to python environment for python spark programmatic APIs<br />
 &nbsp;00:16 &nbsp;Spark cluster setting up<br />
 &nbsp;00:34 &nbsp;Spark environment setting up in .bash_profile<br />
 &nbsp;00:56 &nbsp;Deploying Multiple Spark Cluster and spark applications <br />